Onelinerhub/onelinerhub/golang/NameserverLookup.md

 ```

-- import the net package which provides a portable interface for network I/O and the fmt to print out the nserver
+- import - loads net package which provides a portable interface for network I/O and the fmt to print out the nserver
-- net.LookupNS() returns the domain name server for the given web address
+- net.LookupNS() - returns the domain name server for the given web address